 Because we have data on the short term (bolus) insulin response to food, many people are concerned about the insulin response that we see with protein and carbohydrates, and treat fat as a ‘free food’ because it does not appear to raise insulin as much.
 But it’s more important to focus on your total insulin levels across the day, not just after meals.

-Low satiety nutrient-poor foods -> increased craving and appetite -> increased food intake -> fat storage -> increased insulin
+low satiety nutrient-poor foods -> increased cravings and appetite -> increased energy intake -> fat storage -> increased insulin

 If you are looking to lose body fat, your highest priority should be to reduce hyper-palatable nutrient-poor processed foods.

-If your blood sugars are still elevated after meals (i.e. above 140 mg/dL or 6.8 mmol/L), then you should look to reduce your carbohydrate intake until they stabilise.
+If your blood sugars are still elevated after meals, then you should look to reduce your carbohydrate intake until they stabilise.

 How to implement a high satiety diet

-Rather than just prioritising protein, it’s ideal to prioritise high satiety nutrient-dense foods and avoid foods that are a combination of fat and carbohydrates together.
-The foods to avoid are typically highly processed foods that require flavours and colourings to make up for their lack of taste and nutrition in highly refined ingredients.
+Rather than just prioritising protein, it’s ideal to focus on high satiety nutrient-dense foods and avoid foods that are a combination of fat and carbohydrates together.

 Where do I start?

-After four years of digging into the theory, we’ve created some exciting tools to help you implement the theory:
+After four years of digging into the theory, we’ve created some exciting tools to help you optimise your nutrition: